scothew/s3management/lab4/README.md

 8. Remember...CRR only replicates "new" PUTs and Objects.
 Test the replication by copying and pasting files into the source bucket.
 The objects will automatically be copied to your destination bucket.

+9. If you do not see the files in the destination folder, wait a few seconds, then use your browsers reload button and check again.

 ## Lab Complete